codeconnector/CodingDojo/challenges/2022-01-25-move-element-to-end/solutions/csharp/mrumiker/README.md

 `Solution.cs` can be found in the src folder

+# To try it out:

+Switch to a new branch.

+Make sure you have Dotnet Core 6.0 installed

-To run tests, navigate to `test/MoveToEndChallenge.Tests`
+Navigate to `test/MoveToEndChallenge.Tests` in your console.

 Type `dotnet test`